bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

 - restart xymon

 Remarks
 - In etc/client-local.cfg you need at least the [powershell] section (can be empty), otherwise the CLASS=powershell in etc/analysis.cfg seems not to work???
+(Does not exist at all... so you will have to create it!
+But it could/should exist as a default empty section in the client-local.cfg (Xymon Bug?)
 - The "external" line
-    - uses the native bb protocole but should also be habe to use http (will the updates.ps1 be blocked as it is downloaded?)
+    - uses the native bb protocol, but you should also be able to use http (will the updates.ps1 be blocked as it is downloaded?)
     - is not optimized by now: could be slowscan (and async?)
 - You can test your script with: powershell.exe -executionpolicy remotesigned -file "c:\program files\xymon\ext\updates.ps1"
 - Check if your MD5 is correct: md5sum ./updates.ps1 and adjust it in your etc/client-local.cfg!
 - Check the log file on your windows server "c:\program files\xymon\xymonclient.log", you should see that
      - the MD5 hash did changed (if you change it) in your etc/client-local.cfg (dont forget to restart xymon) and the updates.ps1 is downloaded
-     - there are no special char (UTF 8 Problem: there is an option to use UTF8, but it seems safer to stay in ASCII)
+     - there are no special chars (UTF 8 Problem: there is an option to use UTF8, but it seems safer to stay in ASCII)
-- Check that your xymon client-local.cfg are still in ansi(ascii) and not in UTF8:
+- Check that your Xymon client-local.cfg are still in ansi(ascii) and not in UTF8:
     ```
     file -bi ./client-local.cfg
     ```